-- The examination is a secure, computer-based examination.
-It consists of two 50-question selectives chosen by the Diplomate.
-(See below.)
+- The subspecialty examinations are secure, computer-based examinations.
+Each consists of two 50-question selectives.
+One selective is in the subspecialty, and one is chosen by the Diplomate (See below).
 The examination will last 105 minutes and will be administered at Pearson VUE testing centers throughout the United States. - 2.
 The questions will be multiple-choice, one-best-answer type and will be based on common clinical problems. - 3.
 A Diplomate must answer a minimum of 75 of the 100 questions (75%) correctly to pass the MOC test. - 4.
-In most cases, Diplomates will receive their test result within 72 hours of completion of the test.
-In addition to the total score, Diplomates will receive comments concerning their performance on subcategories of the test.
+In most cases, Diplomates will receive their test result within 72 hours of completion of the test. - 5.
+We cannot provide feedback on the subspecialty selectives in 2017. - 6.
+ABOG cannot provide a copy of the questions on the test that were answered incorrectly. - 7.
+Each examination is graded independently of any prior examinations.
+Answers or scores on prior examinations cannot be applied to or graded as part of a repeat examination.